 If you have questions, be sure to email specialdiets@disneyworld.com for further information.

 Consequently, if you have made your reservations but did not tell the Cast Members at the time of booking, fear not!
-You can always tell them at the check-in counter, but if you have an unusual dietary request, the advance notice allows Disney World to give you the best possible service.
+You can always inform them at the check-in counter, but if you have an unusual dietary request, advance notice allows Disney World to provide you with the best possible service.

 Disney World Allergy List & Special Diet Options

-At Walt Disney World restaurants, chefs may substitute ingredients to get a balanced and delicious meal.
+At Walt Disney World restaurants, chefs may substitute ingredients to create a balanced, delicious meal.
 Disney World restaurants accommodate the following food allergies:

 - Gluten or wheat